-Mali Nyeta, a U.S.-based NGO, has built a school between two villages in Africa.
-It’s their mission to support the health and welfare of Malians, hungry for education.
+Mali Nyeta, a U.S.-based NGO, has built a school in Mali.
+It’s their mission to support the health and welfare of Africans, hungry for education.

 It takes a village.
 Seize opportunity when it knocks at the door.
 Love your neighbor.

 Imagine what it might mean to embody just one of those clichés.

 I recently sat down with Jinny St. Goar, co-founder of Mali Nyeta, a charitable organization that helps rural communities in southwest Mali.